4W4I5/Semester-5-Notes/CySec-2/CySec2 14 September, 2023.md

 	- Denial of service attack usually through sending SYN via multiple different IP
 	- Prevention
 		- Only create state after ACK is received
+	- Issue if spoofed ip is used
+		- Person through which the spoofing is done, might delete their local state
+			- A random ACK will trigger the RST flag to be sent in response`Pattern is wrong, check online`
+		-